 Three stair gates to avoid

-The Dreambaby Chelsea Auto-Close gate is a pressure-fit gate with a one-handed open and close mechanism.
-However, we've given this stair gate a Don't Buy warning after the sample we tested failed part of the EU safety standard.
+The Dreambaby Liberty Security Gate with Smart Stay Open Feature is a safety gate that opens in both directions, and can be set up in doorways, hallways, or spaces that need to be kept separate from curious toddlers or pets.
+We've given this stair gate a Don't Buy warning after the sample we tested failed a test in the EU safety standard.
 Read the full safety alert with this review for more information.

-The Baby Dan Perfect Close stair gate has a slam shut or silent close handle.
-We've given this stair gate a Don't Buy warning after the sample we tested failed a test in the EU safety standard.
+The Lindam Sure Shut Orto stair gate has a gravity-fed hinge, which ensures the gate will close behind you.
+According to the manufacturer, it will close automatically when shut from any position.
+However, we've given this stair gate a Don't Buy warning after the sample we tested failed a test in the EU safety standard.
 Read the full safety alert with this review for more information.

 Haven't found what you're looking for?
 Check out all of our stair gates reviews.